 Error #911 Users installing to computers that are part of a LAN (Local Area Network) must ensure they have full 'Read and Write' access attributes set for System Registry.
 A situation can arise where an installation appears to be successful, with access provided to all programs, but after shutting down the program the Access Registration Code input form reappears ahead of further attempts to restart.
 The Access Registration Code originally used to install cannot of course be used again.
 If this occurs then the user should consult their LAN Administrator to change the attributes for them ahead of attempting to re-install.

 Error #912 seen when trying to install Mistral software means the computer's Operating System (Windows version for example) is no longer supported by the Operating System developer (Microsoft for example).
+Windows '95, '98, ME, NT4, 2000 are examples of Windows Operating Systems that are no longer supported by Microsoft, their creator.

 Error #913 seen when trying to operate Mistral software means the computer's Operating System (Windows version for example) has been upgraded after Mistral software was installed and where the upgraded Operating System may include features Mistral's software developers could not have anticipated and which has adversley effected program stability and/or operation.
 Consult Mistral Associates for details of a corresponding Mistral software upgrade.
 Mistral 'Corporate' and Subscriber Licensees will not be charged for this service.